M4p4/react-switch-payload-loader/README.md

 # Try it out with your switch console.

-You can simple run the project in your local machine or you can try it [here](#link).
+You can simple run the project in your local machine or you can try it [here](https://react-switch-payload-loader.vercel.app).

+`npm install` and then `npm run dev` to run it localy.

 # Credits and thanks